SSWConsulting/SSW.Rules.Content/rules/ask-for-help/rule.md

   * Debug systematically by checking a tiny part, confirming your understanding, then moving to the next part
 * Try to resolve it yourself a few times
 * Explain the problem to yourself

-### 2 - Determine if it's time to ask

-As everyone's struggles are different and everyone's way of handling pressure differs, it's hard to provide a useful metric for when to ask for help.
-However, here are some useful guidelines:

-* Don't spend more than 1 hour blocked on a PBI before asking your team
-* Don't spend more than 1/2 the allocated time of a PBI blocked before asking for outside help

-If you've spent more time than that blocked and haven't spoken to anyone **That is a problem!**

-For example, if a task is 2 days long and you haven't been able to get anything done on the first day...
-You **should** be asking for help.
-If you aren't then that's a red flag.

 ### 3 - Figure out who to ask